0xTamil/awesome-low-level/README.md

 ### If You're an Absolute Beginner

-If you're completely new to programming, follow the roadmap from the beginning.
+Follow the roadmap from the beginning.

 When a resource says that you should "know C basics" or assumes some prior programming knowledge, don't worry too much about it.
 You may already understand some programming fundamentals from other sources, but **programming fundamentals are not the same thing as knowing C itself**.